-Just like my mom, I like to make hot chocolate from scratch using Cortés Chocolate bars.
-When I was a kid, my mom would make my sisters and me this type of hot chocolate at serve it to us with soda crackers for dunking (it’s how we do it here in PR! #dontknockittilyoutryit).
+Just like my mom, I like to make pumpkin hot chocolate from scratch using Cortés Chocolate bars.
+When I was a kid, my mom would make my sisters and me this type of hot chocolate and serve it to us with soda crackers for dunking (it’s how we do it here in PR! #dontknockittilyoutryit).
 Chocolate Cortés was actually founded here in Puerto Rico in 1929, by Don Pedro Cortés Forteza.

-Making hot chocolate from Cortés bars is actually quite simple.
+Making pumpkin hot chocolate using Cortés bars is actually quite simple.
 Just break off one of the portions (each bar comes with 6), and add it to small saucepan of 1 cup of warm milk.
 The chocolate is melted in the milk at low temperature, and once it’s fully melted and the milk is starting to bubble, remove from heat and serve.
 Easy, right?

-What does pumpkin pie spice contain?
+What is pumpkin pie spice made of?

 What can I use if I don’t have pumpkin spice?

 If you don’t have any pumpkin pie spice on hand, you can make your own with spices you probably already have in your kitchen.
 All you have to do is mix 1 tsp ground cinnamon, 1/2 tsp allspice, 1/4 tsp nutmeg, 1/4 tsp ground ginger and 1/8 tsp ground cloves.
 Combine well and store in an airtight container.